gprMax/gprMax/docs/source/input.rst

 #include:
 ---------

-Allows you to input include commands from a file.
-It will insert the commands from the specified file at the location where the ``#include`` commands is placed.
+Allows you to include commands from a file.
+It will insert the commands from the specified file at the location where the ``#include`` command is placed.
 The syntax of the command is:

 .. code-block:: none